-Taiwan's pharmaceutical market is valued at around \$5.4 billion and the Taiwanese government is continuing to improve drug regulations and standards in order to attract more foreign enterprises and investment.
+Taiwan's pharmaceutical market is valued at around \$5.5 billion and the Taiwanese government is continuing to improve drug regulations and standards in order to attract more foreign enterprises and investment.
 About 70% of drugs sold in Taiwan are from global pharmaceutical companies, though only about 40% of all drugs are imported.

 The health standards in Taiwan are among the best in Asia.
-The country also boasts a high life expectancy - about 77 years for men and 83 for women.
-By the end of 2013, Taiwan had about 35,000 Western hospitals and clinics, with about 70 hospital beds for every 10,000 citizens.
+The country also boasts a high life expectancy - about 77 years for men and 84 for women.
+By 2016, Taiwan had about 35,000 Western hospitals and clinics, with about 70 hospital beds for every 10,000 citizens.